microsoft/typechat.net/src/typechat.examplesLib/Readme.md

 ﻿# Typechat.ExamplesLib
 Classes and extension methods used by Typechat examples.
-These classes may be generally useful for apps built on top of Typechat.

 * PluginProgramTranslator: Sample program translator that translates user requests into programs for APIs defined by Microsoft Semantic Kernel Plugins